Greenheart/text-game/story.md

 ### Intro part 1

+- *NOTE*: Make sure the pacing of the intro is sufficient.
+A too slow game is not engaging enough for most players.

 In a time of great technological advances, life is less about knowing the answers, but more about asking the right questions.

 This is a story to make you think.
 See beyond the words and look at the meaning of the bigger picture.
 With some patience, you might be surprised of what you'll find ahead.